Ivecia/snipersim/LLVM.md

 And here are some options:

 - `-c llvm`: enable llvm configuration, which is defined in `snipersim/config/llvm.cfg`
 - `--llvm-bench=matmul,parallel-add`: using `matmul` and `parallel-add` as the applications for this test.
+Noted that there are no spaces between applications (i.e. separate applications by commas).

 Step 4, check again.
-At this time, your dictionary (`snipersim/test/magic` for example) should look like:
+At this time, your directory (`snipersim/test/magic` for example) should look like:

 ```
 root@machine:~/snipersim/test/magic# tree